-Local payment, pre/post cruise transfers, one night hotel accommodation in a twin share room (incl. dinner/breakfast), all on board ship accommodation with meals, house beer, wine and soft drinks with lunch and dinner and all expedition shore excursions.
-Programme of lectures by noted naturalists.
+Landing fees, pre/post cruise transfers, one night hotel accommodation in a twin share room (incl. dinner/breakfast), all on board ship accommodation with meals and all expedition shore excursions.

 PRICE EXCLUDES

 All items of a personal nature, laundry, drinks, gratuities.
 International/domestic flights, visas and travel insurance.